 But, don’t just take our word for it.
 Coastline happens to be an award winner, having taken out the 2017 Local Industry Award for Banking, Finance & Insurance at the Macleay Valley Business Awards.
 Not bad at all!
 So, what do you need to know about Coastline’s credit cards before you apply?

 As with many credit unions, Coastline asks that you become a member before applying for one of its products.
 That means, if you want to apply for a Coastline credit card, you will first need to become a Coastline Credit Union member.

 Not to worry, though, everyone is welcome at Coastline, as long as they are an Australian resident.
 All you need to do is complete the required membership form and purchase a $2 redeemable member share, which can be deducted from your opening deposit.

-Applying to become a Coastline Credit Union member can be done either in person at any Coastline branch (which you’ll have to be in the Port Macquarie, NSW area to do), or online, by completing a membership application and identity verification.
+Applying to become a Coastline Credit Union member can be done either in person at any Coastline branch, or online, by completing a membership application and identity verification.

 When you apply for a credit card, you usually spend some time comparing the options to make sure you choose the right one.
 Luckily, creditcard.com.au makes this comparison process super easy.
 So, if you’re considering applying for a Coastline credit card, what do you need to know to compare the options and make the right choice?

 Currently, Coastline has a very select range of credit cards, in that it only has one credit card on offer: the Coastline Visa Credit Card.
 But, while the range may be small, Coastline’s credit card is very appealing, offering a low annual fee, a reasonable rate of interest on purchases, and a unique and innovative rewards program.